Ms Lily's Haunted Shop game releasedPrint page

 Before I talk about the game, let's play it first if you didn't yet!
 It's for free, and you can play it in your web browser here.

-First of all, my main motivation was to support Special Effect Charity.
+First of all, my main motivation to participate in the competition was to support Special Effect Charity.
 Thanks for this initiative!
 Under Commocore

 label, I thought about making my games partly careware but I didn't

-come up with a plan yet as my projects are still not on this stage.
+come up with a plan yet as my projects are still on quite early stages.

-The second thing is about the limitations of this competition...
+The second part of the motivation was about the limitations of this competition...

 This is why coding in assembly, with less than 4kb of memory